cysouw/diathesis/text/c13_zumInfinitive.md

 ## Introduction

-This final chapter takes a look at a class of constructions that consist of light verbs with a preposition, an article and an infinitive, like the *sein+am‑Infinitiv* progressive [@next a], see [@sec:zuminfinitive-sein-am], or the *haben+am‑Infinitiv* inversive [@next b], see [@sec:zuminfinitive-haben-am].
+This final chapter investigates a class of constructions that consist of light verbs with a preposition, an article and an infinitive, like the *sein+am‑Infinitiv* progressive [@next a], see [@sec:zuminfinitive-sein-am], or the *haben+am‑Infinitiv* inversive [@next b], see [@sec:zuminfinitive-haben-am].

 ::: ex
 - Ich bin am Arbeiten.
 - Der Jongleur hat unzähliche Teller am Drehen.
 :::

 Such constructions appear to be relatively new to the German language.
-The *sein+am‑Infinitiv* progressive has seen most historical research, and a few tentative examples are already observed in texts from the 16th century [@gargyan2010: 124-132].
-However, this construction only becomes clearly attested in the 19th century.
-The other examples discussed in this chapter have not yet seen proper diachronic investigations, but my impression is that these are all relatively recent developments.
+The *sein+am‑Infinitiv* progressive has seen most historical research, and in this research a few tentative examples have been observed as early as 16th century [@gargyan2010: 124-132].
+However, this construction only becomes regularly attested in the 19th century.
+The other constructions discussed in this chapter have not yet been properly diachronically investigated, but my impression is that these are all relatively recent developments.
 Accordingly, these constructions are often considered colloquial and are regularly avoided in formal written language.

 In German orthography, when an infinitive is used as a noun (as most clearly indicated by a preceding article) than it should be written with a capital letter.
 Consequently, I have written all infinitives with capitals in this chapter.
-However, there is actually quite a bit of uncertainty in the daily orthographic practice.
+However, there is quite a bit of uncertainty in the daily orthographic practice.
 For example, both capitalised and non-capitalised forms of the *am* progressive are frequently attested in contemporary German [@gargyan2010: 67-68, 73-74].

-In this Chapter, I will argue that German has various such grammaticalised monoclausal constructions alike to the *sein+am‑Infinitiv*.
-The grammaticalised combination of a preposition, an article and an infinitive will be called a *Präpositionsinfinitiv* and analysed as an infinite verbform alongside *Partizip*, *Infinitiv* and *zu‑Infinitiv*.
+In this chapter, I will argue that German has various grammaticalised monoclausal constructions alike to the *sein+am‑Infinitiv*.
+The grammaticalised combination of a preposition, an article and an infinitive will be called a *Präpositionsinfinitiv* and is analysed as a non-finite verbform alongside *Partizip*, *Infinitiv* and *zu‑Infinitiv*.

 The morphosyntactic characteristics of the *Präpositionsinfinitiv* are discussed in detail in [@sec:zuminfinitive-structure].
 In identifying a *Präpositionsinfinitiv*, care has to be taken to distinguish it from other highly similar constructions.
-First, the *Präpositionsinfinitiv* is a monoclausal construction, distinct from highly similar biclausal subordinate structures, like with *träumen von* 'to dream of' [@next a], see [@sec:zuminfinitive-subordination].
-Second, the *Präpositionsinfinitiv* is different from adverbial phrases with infinitives, like goal-oriented *zum Schwimmen* 'with the intent to swim' [@next b], see [@sec:zuminfinitive-teleological].
+First, a *Präpositionsinfinitiv* is a monoclausal construction, distinct from other highly similar biclausal subordinate structures, like with *träumen von* 'to dream of' in [@next a], see [@sec:zuminfinitive-subordination].
+Second, the *Präpositionsinfinitiv* is different from adverbial phrases with infinitives, like goal-oriented *zum Schwimmen* 'with the intent to swim' in [@next b], see [@sec:zuminfinitive-teleological].

 ::: ex
 - Sie träumt vom Schwimmen.
 - Er läuft zum Schwimmen durch die halbe Stadt.
 :::

-The result from all this meticulous demarcation is that there only very few examples of *Präpositionsinfinitiv* left.
-There are a few epitheses and three diatheses with a *Präpositionsinfinitiv*.
-I propose the following German names for these diatheses:
+The result of this meticulous demarcation is that only few clearly grammaticalised constructions with a *Präpositionsinfinitiv* can be identified.
+The handful of epitheses and the three diatheses that are presented in this chapter are all constructed with just a few light verbs, namely *haben, sein, bleiben, gehen, fahren, kommen* and *halten*.
+I propose the following German names for the three diatheses:

 - ~~[PBJ › SBJ › Ø]~~ *sein zum* ~~Auslösersubjektivierung~~ (see [@sec:zuminfinitive-sein-zum])
 - ~~[OBJ › SBJ › OBJ]~~ *haben am* ~~Pertinenzinversiv~~ (see [@sec:zuminfinitive-haben-am])